allalakhayri/allalakhayri/README.md

 # Hi there! 👋

-I'm a computer science student who is passionate about Artificial Intelligence and its applications in various fields.
+I'm a computer science student who is passionate about Software development and its applications in various fields.
 I'm always looking for new opportunities to learn and grow my skills.

 ## About Me

 - 🎓 I'm currently pursuing a degree in Computer Science from National school of computer science (ENSI).
-- 🤖 My main area of interest is Artificial Intelligence, specifically Machine Learning and Natural Language Processing.
+- 🤖 My main area of interest is software development.
-- 💻 I have experience in programming languages such as Python, Java, and C++.
+- 💻 I have experience in programming languages such as Python, Java,Kotlin and C++.
-- 🌱 I'm currently learning about Deep Learning and its applications in Computer Vision.
 - 📫 You can reach me at mohamedkhayri.allala@ensi-uma.tn or connect with me on https://www.linkedin.com/in/mohamed-khayri-allala-3a431721b/

 ## Projects